clearbluejar/ghidra-python-vscode-devcontainer-skeleton/README.md

    - a `.properties` file needs to exist with the same name and location as the script being run.
 In this case a [sample.properties](sample.properties) sets the arguments for [sample.py](sample.py).
    - the args have to be passed on the command line when running `analyzeHeadless`.
 For [sample_bridge.py](sample_bridge.py), the args are awkwardly passed when ghidra_bridge_server [starts](sample_bridge.py#L37), as that server running within the Ghidra context is the only time analyzeHeadless is called.
 More details [here](https://github.com/justfoxing/ghidra_bridge#headless-analysis-context).
 3. `ghidra-bridge` has to be started and running before you [connect](sample_bridge.py#L53) to it.
 The bridge can be started outside of sample_bridge.py, but you won't be able to pass arguments to it if neeed.
 Also, `ghidra-bridge` is slow for large analysis.
 Its best feature is the ability to step through and inspect the sample_bridge.py script within the IDE.
-4. `pyhidra` - ~~Need to be wary of conflicting module names.
-As python stdlib and Ghidra have some conflicting module names (such as `pdb`), there are sometimes issues getting access to the full Ghidra Script API with `pyhidra`.
+4. `pyghidra` - ~~Need to be wary of conflicting module names.
+As python stdlib and Ghidra have some conflicting module names (such as `pdb`), there are sometimes issues getting access to the full Ghidra Script API with `pyghidra`.
 Python prefers local modules and stdlib over the Java imports.
-This is due to [this issue](https://jpype.readthedocs.io/en/latest/userguide.html#importing-java-classes) in `jpype`.~~ No longer the case :) [Fixed](https://github.com/dod-cyber-crime-center/pyhidra/pull/18).
+This is due to [this issue](https://jpype.readthedocs.io/en/latest/userguide.html#importing-java-classes) in `jpype`.~~ No longer the case :) [Fixed](https://github.com/dod-cyber-crime-center/pyghidra/pull/18).